srwriter/writers-guide/docs/style.md

-## Knowing your audience will help you write better.
+## Knowing your audience will help you write better

 ### Your Audience